Consent Order vs Binding Financial Agreement

 - Enforceability: If validly made, they are binding and enforceable as a contract.
 Enforcement actions can be taken in court.

-- Despite being “binding,” BFAs can be set aside by a court on various grounds, which are more extensive than for Consent Orders.
+- Despite being “binding,” BFAs can be set aside by a court on grounds broader than those for Consent Orders.
 These include:

 - Fraud (including non-disclosure of a material matter).